rpavl/Drag-Drop-Samples/README.md

-# Drag & Drop Instrument
+# Drag & Drop Sound Samples

 An Objective-C interface to display a collection of sound samples, catalogued by instrument type with expandable categories.
 With their file paths converted to shorthands depicting the sample notation/abbreviation.